-On July 22, 2022 (the "Closing Date"), the Company consummated the transactions in the Business Combination Agreement, dated December 9, 2021 (the "Business Combination Agreement" and the consummation of such transactions, the "Closing"), by and among CC Neuberger Principal Holdings II, a Cayman Islands exempted company ("CCNB"), the Company (at such time, Vector Holding, LLC, a Delaware limited liability company and wholly-owned subsidiary of the Company ("Domestication Merger Sub"), Vector Merger Sub 1, LLC, a Delaware limited liability company and wholly-owned subsidiary of the Company ("Domestication Merger Sub"), Vector Merger Sub 1, LLC, a Delaware limited liability company and wholly-owned subsidiary of CCNB ("G Merger Sub 2"), Griffey Global Holdings, Inc., a Delaware corporation ("Legacy Getty"), and Griffey Investors, L.P., a Delaware limited partnership (the "Partnership").
+On July 22, 2022 (the "Closing Date"), the Company consummated the transactions in the Business Combination Agreement, dated December 9, 2021 (the "Business Combination Agreement" and the consummation of such transactions, the "Closing"), by and among CC Neuberger Principal Holdings II, a Cayman Islands exempted company ("CCNB"), the Company (at such time, Vector Holding, LLC, a Delaware limited liability company and wholly-owned subsidiary of the Company ("Domestication Merger Sub"), Vector Domestication Merger Sub, LLC, a Delaware limited liability company and a wholly-owned subsidiary of the Company ("Domestication Merger Sub"), Vector Merger Sub 1, LLC, a Delaware limited liability company and a wholly-owned subsidiary of CCNB ("G Merger Sub 1"), Vector Merger Sub 2, LLC, a Delaware limited liability company and a wholly-owned subsidiary of CCNB ("G Merger Sub 2"), Griffey Global Holdings, Inc., a Delaware corporation ("Legacy Getty"), and Griffey Investors, L.P., a Delaware limited partnership (the "Partnership").
 On the day prior to the Closing Date, the Company statutorily converted from a Delaware limited liability company to a Delaware corporation (the "Statutory Conversion").
-Following the Domestication Merger on the Closing Date, G Merger Sub 1 merged with and into Legacy Getty, with Legacy Getty surviving the merger as an indirect wholly-owned subsidiary of the Company (the "Domestication Merger").
-Following the Domestication Merger").
-Immediately after the First Getty Merger, Legacy Getty merged with and into G Merger Sub 2 with G Merger Sub 2 surviving the merger as an indirect wholly-owned subsidiary of the Company (the "Second Getty Merger" and together with the First Getty Merger, the "Getty Mergers" and together with the Statutory Conversion and the Domestication Merger, the "Business Combination").
-In connection with the closing of the Business Combination, we changed our name from "Vector Holding, LLC" to "Getty Images Holdings, Inc."
+On the Closing Date, CCNB merged with and into Domestication Merger Sub, with Domestication Merger Sub surviving the merger as a wholly-owned direct subsidiary of the Company (the "Domestication Merger").
+Following the Domestication Merger on the Closing Date, G Merger Sub 1 merged with and into Legacy Getty, with Legacy Getty surviving the merger as an indirect wholly-owned subsidiary of the Company (the "First Getty Merger").
+Immediately after the First Getty Merger, Legacy Getty merged with and into G Merger Sub 2 with G Merger Sub 2 surviving the merger as an indirect wholly-owned subsidiary of the Company (the "Second Getty Merger" and together with the First Getty Merger, the "Getty Merger" and together with the Statutory Conversion and the Domestication Merger, the "Business Combination").
+In connection with the closing of